 If you're new here there is one thing you need to know.
 I love bold colors, the bolder the better.

-I painted those house numbers and put them on the front door last month.
+I painted those house numbers and put them on the front door several years ago.
 I didn’t want to cover up my handy work so I added a Christmas arrangement to my favorite chair.

 You guys may recognize the large rusty metal piece leaning on my mantel.
 I purchased it at the Nashville Flea Market last month thinking it would look great on the mantel.
 It has little diamond design cut-outs and it’s perfect for hanging things…..like the wreath!

 My fireplace mantel is the favorite part of my décor this year.
 I had ideas for the mantel running through my head but I never know what look I will end up with.
 I used vintage lamps from my junk treasure stash and a few cut glass dishes from the house as accents.

 We broke down and purchased a new tree this year because all the lights in the middle of our old one died off over the years.
 We have this running debate (argument) over clear lights vs colored lights.
 This tree has both.
 You can turn on all white lights, or all colored lights, or have both types of lights alternate blinking!
 Now everyone in the family is happy.
 (I plan to do a whole post on the Christmas tree sometime soon)

 A little bit of glitter with the tree from TJMAXX and my Christmas stamps for projects showcased in the vintage glass jar.

 As I mentioned this room is really large and the early American hutch is one I purchased a number of years ago just because I loved it.
 The décor changes with the seasons or on a whim!
 The small table is where my granddaughter and I play card games.
 She usually beats me.

 More bright colors.
 I just throw in a few touches of Christmas with my vintage finds and painted furniture.